mutaharmujahid/seedlabs/Cross Site Request Forgery Attack/README.md

-# Cross Site Request Forgery Attack
+# Cross Site Request Forgery Attack Lab

 - In this lab, we will be attacking a social networking web application using the CSRF attack.
 The open-source social networking application is called Elgg, which has already been installed in our VM.